valleysonata/portofolio/README.md

 ## About

-A retro terminal-styled personal portfolio website; the whole site is one HTML file plus a few CSS and JS modules.
+A MacOS terminal-styled personal portfolio website; the whole site is one HTML file plus a few CSS and JS modules.
 The AI agent runs through a small Cloudflare Worker that proxies requests to Groq, so the API key never ships in the frontend bundle.

 ## Features